BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 The following parameters are required:

-4. string newDocSetName=Name of the to document set to created
+4. string newDocSetName=Name of the to document set to be created.

-Comment: An custom content-type of type documentset needs to be available in SharePoint.
+Comment: A custom content type of type document set needs to be available in SharePoint.

 Logical Functoids

-This library includes a suit of functoids to perform a variety of logical operations, often controlling whether a particular element or attribute is created in an output instance message.
-Most of the Logical Functoids are a replica of the existent Logical Functoids that came with BizTalk Server with the advantage that these will allow you to connect with others Custom String Functoids.
-They are fully compatible with existing functoids and don’t produce any more additional code.
+This library includes a suite of functoids to perform a variety of logical operations, often controlling whether a particular element or attribute is created in an output instance message.
+Most of the Logical Functoids are a replica of the existing Logical Functoids that came with BizTalk Server, with the advantage that these will allow you to connect with other Custom String Functoids.
+They are fully compatible with existing functoids and don’t produce any additional code.

 Advance Logical AND Functoid

-Use the Advance Logical AND functoid to return the logical AND of input parameters.
+Use the Advanced Logical AND functoid to return the logical AND of input parameters.
 It determines whether all of the specified input parameters are true.

 Parameters